 Weather Station Installed on Pokagon Band Tribal Properties - Pokégnek Bodéwadmik Dbë'gnen

-The Environmental Quality Division (EQD) within the DNR will develop and implement regulatory programs based on Section 2.04 of the Health and Safety Act.
-Many of the rules and regulations that are addressed in Section 2.04 are based on federal environmental statues that the U.S. Environmental Protection Agency (EPA) is responsible for administering.
-Thus, the EQD will function similar to the EPA.
+Kowabdanawa odë kė's Environmental Quality Division (EQD) will develop and implement regulatory programs based on Section 2.04 of the Health and Safety Act.
+Many of the rules and regulations that are addressed in Section 2.04 are based on federal environmental statutes that the U.S. Environmental Protection Agency (EPA) is responsible for administering.
+Thus, the EQD will function similarly to the EPA.

 Water Quality Program

 The Water Quality Program, run by the Water Quality Specialist, is the first of many programs that will be needed under EQD.
-The goal of the program is to protect, assess, and restore waters resources on tribal lands.
-The water program will consist of Baseline Monitoring, Watershed Base Planning, along with Ordinance and Regulation Development.Program Highlight
+The program aims to protect, assess, and restore water resources on tribal lands.
+The water program will consist of Baseline Monitoring, Watershed Base Planning, and ordinance and regulation development.

-The Pokagon Department of Natural Resources has created a depth profile (bathymetry) map of Gage Lake.
-Using a Sontek RiverSurveyor, 12,000 + points were collected over a 5 hour time period.
+Kowabdanawa odë kė has created a depth profile (bathymetry) map of Gage Lake.
+Using a Sontek RiverSurveyor, 12,000 + points were collected over a 5-hour time period.
 The data collected was then entered into ArcGIS software to create the map.
-Profile contours are in 1 foot intervals and show a maximum depth of 38 feet for Gage Lake.
-This information will help citizens see the depths in the lake and assist in fishing site selection.
+Profile contours are in 1-foot intervals and show a maximum depth of 38 feet for Gage Lake.
+This information will help citizens see the lake's depths and assist in selecting the fishing site.
 This information will help the DNR during their water sampling efforts and also assist with additional modeling that may be completed regarding Gage Lake in the future.

 Baseline Monitoring of Surface Waters

 - Develop and implement the Band's water monitoring plan on lakes, rivers, and streams that are on and/or adjacent to Tribal lands